nodejayes/express-dynamic-api/README.md

 ### 1. The Configuration

 At First the config.json was loaded.
-They must contains the Keys for the Routepath (routepath) and Api Name (routeapiname).
+They must contains the Keys for the Routepath (routepath) and Api Name (routealias).

 ```
 {
   "routepath": "routes",
-  "routeapiname": "api"
+  "routealias": "api"
 }
 ```